corpusops/cookiecutter-symfony/{{cookiecutter.out_dir}}/README.md

-# Initialise your development environment
+# Initialize your development environment

 All following commands must be run only once at project installation.